ezEngine/docs-src/pages/docs/gameplay/grabbable-item-component.md

 ![Item Grab Point](media/item-grab-point.jpg)

-Other components, such as the [PhysX grab object component](../physics/physx/special/physx-grab-object-component.md) can utilize this information to improve the experience of picking an object up.
+Other components, such as the [grab object component](../physics/jolt/special/jolt-grab-object-component.md) can utilize this information to improve the experience of picking an object up.
 Or a game may even only allow objects with this component to be grabbable in the first place.

 Both the position and rotation of each grab point are important.
 The rotation defines how the object will be oriented when it is picked up.

-**Note:** The component can be attached to any object, but for example the [PhysX grab object component](../physics/physx/special/physx-grab-object-component.md) expects it to be attached to the same object as the [dynamic actor component](../physics/physx/actors/physx-dynamic-actor-component.md) that has been picked through its raycast.
+**Note:** The component can be attached to any object, but for example the [grab object component](../physics/jolt/special/jolt-grab-object-component.md) expects it to be attached to the same object as the [dynamic actor component](../physics/jolt/actors/jolt-dynamic-actor-component.md) that has been picked through its raycast.

 ## Component Properties